digitsensitive/phaser3-typescript/src/games/coinRunner/coinRunner.md

 ## How to run it

+Adjust the webpack.config.js file:
-Change in the webpack.config.js file the `entry` to `./src/games/coinRunner/game.ts`
+`entry` is `./src/games/coinRunner/game.ts`

 ## Thanks to